ivancastorena/WHSTechNotes/journal.md

 i didnt think that folling the stepts were hard all you have to do is read and follow directions
 \

+# october 15, 2024
+Absolutely, breaking down complex problems into smaller, manageable parts is a fundamental aspect of problem-solving in programming.
+It's often referred to as the divide-and-conquer approach and greatly helps in understanding, organizing, and tackling each component effectively